-Title: Benthic Habitat and Water Quality Assessment for Topsail Beach Borrow Area
+Title: Benthic Habitat and Water Quality Assessment for Surf City Borrow Area

-Project Background: The U.S. Army Corps of Engineers, Wilmington District (SAW), is conducting a beach nourishment project at Topsail Beach, NC.
+Project Background: The U.S. Army Corps of Engineers, Wilmington District (SAW), is conducting a beach nourishment project at Surf City, NC.
 Sand for the beach material will be borrowed from several borrow sites within 10km south of Topsail Beach using a trailing suction hopper dredge.
 This is the largest project of type to be done in the area and resource managers are concerned about potential effects on local aquatic habitats: 1) water quality (dissolved oxygen) and resuspended sediment covering EFH hard-bottom habitats in close proximity of the dredge, 2) effects on invertebrates which are an important food source within the borrow areas.
-This is just the scope of work (SOW) and budget for task 1 for FY 2022.
+This is just the scope of work (SOW) and budget for task 1.